B-jibril/codeQuiz/README.md

 # CodeQuiz
 Web API For Code Quize:
-- The URL of the functional, deployed application.
+- The URL of the functional, deployed application.[Deployed CodeQuiz](https://b-jibril.github.io/codeQuiz/)
 - The URL of the GitHub repository.
 [GitHub Repository](https://github.com/B-jibril/codeQuiz)